rehierl/node-tree-outliner/1-basics/1-2-hierarchy-of-sets.md

   are said to be the set's inner or descendant sets.
 * A set to which another set is a descendant set is said to be one of the set's outer or ancestor sets.
+* Any ancestor set is said to be super-ordinate to
+  (or more significant than) any of its descendant sets.
+* Any descendant set is said to be sub-ordinate to
+  (or less significant than) any of its ancestor sets.
 * A set that has no outer set is said to be a root set.
 * Two sets that have the same parent set are said to be sibling sets.